jipegit/OSXAuditor/README.md

  * Malware.lu
  * your own local database

-It can aggregate all logs from the following location in a zipball:
+It can aggregate all logs from the following directories into a zipball:
  * /var/log (-> /private/var/log)
  * /Library/logs
  * the user's ~/Library/logs